jnbolsen/ezarr/README.md

 # Ezarr

-This project makes it EZ to deploy an arr media stack with the [proper permissions and setup](https://wiki.servarr.com/docker-guide).
+This project makes it EZ to deploy an arr media stack with the following permissions as listed in the [docker guide](https://wiki.servarr.com/docker-guide).
+- Each software runs as its own user where they are all part of a shared group (mediacenter) with folder permissions set to 775 (drwxrwxr-x) and files set to 664 (-rw-rw-r--).
+- Docker images that allow the use of umask 002 (mainly hotio images).

 It features:
 - [Sonarr](https://sonarr.tv/) - An application to manage TV shows.
 It is capable of keeping track of what you'd like to watch, at what quality, in which language and more.
 Used in conjunction with applications like qBittorrent and Prowlarr (see below), it provides easy searchign and colleciton